 Developing a network of contacts is useful for finding out more about what the job is like and for learning about job opportunities.

 There are opportunities in the public, private and voluntary sectors, as well as in academic research, and it's possible to move between sectors as your career develops.

-Consultancies are the biggest employers of transport planners in the private sector are with consultancies.
+Most jobs in the private sector are with consultancies.
 Consultancies range in size from large multinational companies that operate throughout the world to medium-sized companies and small niche companies.
 Some are specialists in transport planning, while others have a broad transport, environmental or engineering remit.
-You would work with a range of clients, including schools, hospitals, developers and industrial firms.
+You could work with a range of clients, including schools, hospitals, developers and industrial firms.

-You could also find employment in the private sector with train and bus operators or other firms with transport interests, such as finance companies.
+There are also opportunities in the private sector with train and bus operators or other firms with transport interests, such as finance or architect companies.